CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer02_stock_market_basics/notes_stock_market_basics.md

 |---|---|
 | OTC (over-the-counter) | Trades negotiated directly between participants. |
 | Exchange-traded | Standardized contracts under exchange rules, often with central clearing via a CCP. |

+---

+# 4. Stocks

+**What is a Stock** : A stock or a share or equity is a security that represents an ownership stake in a company.
+It carry rights and benefits

+**Why We Buy Stocks** : Investors buy stocks to seek capital appreciation when the price rises over time, and also dividend according to the firm policy

+**2 Types of Stocks** : (1) Common Stock, usually carries voting rights and gives shareholders a residual claim on dividends.
+(2) Preferred Stock, Typically has no voting rights but provides priority dividends and often a higher claim on assets in a liquidation

+**Market Cap (Size Bucket)** :
+(1) Large-cap, multi billions companies with deep liquidity.
+They tend to have more stable earningsand lower volatility than smaller ones

+(2) Mid-cap, sitting between Large cap and small cap they are medium sized companies with solid growth potential and generally good liquidity.

+(3) Small-cap, smaller companies with higher growth uncertainty, thinner liquidity and usually higher volatility

+(4) Penny Stocks, in USA the SEC treats penny stock as shares that cost less than 5 USD.
+Typically outside major exchange (OTC) and they can involve low liquidity and elevated risk( wide spread, price manipulation).
+In other part of the world, they have their owns juriductions and features.

+**Key Risks** : The main risk are firstly the price volatility.
+Indeed, the prices can swing in the short term and even healthy firms see fluctuation in prices.
+Secondly we have the bankruptcy hierarchy.
+In case of liquidation the common shareholders are last in line.

+---

+# 5. Primary and Secondary Market